voidism/LiTy/README.md

 Note: If you need the previous version that supports MP3 audio files with transcripts and forced alignment, please check out the commit [711f824](https://github.com/voidism/LiTy/tree/711f824a9fb799196f0ddc46ad3518191ad4a922).
 The current version is more user-friendly and supports any YouTube video with subtitles.
 No need to install gentle and run forced alignment anymore.

 ## Features
 - Support any YouTube video with subtitles.
+Tested mainly on English videos but should work for other languages.
 - Play segments again and again until you complete the whole sentence.
 - Visualize the errors in your answer.
 - Record statistics (error rate, speed) for personal reviewing.
-- Provide explanations for the sentence via GPT-4o (OpenAI API required).
+- Provide explanations for the sentence via GPT-4o (OpenAI API required) in English, Chinese, Spanish and French.

 ## Example